qlassiqa/qWorkflow/documentation/Documentation.md

 * **theType**: the type attribute allows you to specify what type of result you are generating.
 Currently, the only value available for this attribute is "file".
 This will allow you to specify that the feedback item is a file and allows you to use Result Actions on the feedback item

 * **theIcon**: the icon element allows you to specify the icon to use for your result item.
 This can be a file located in your workflow directory, an icon of a file type on your local machine, or the icon of a specific file on your system.
 To use the icons of a specific file type you use this syntax `"filetype:public.folder"`.
 To use the icons of another folder/file you use this syntax `"fileicon:/Applications"`.
-To use an icon inside a subfolder located within the workflow you use this syntax `"subfolder/icon.png"`.
+To use an icon inside a subfolder located within the workflow you use this syntax `"subfolder/icon.png"` (omitting this attribute will search for the default `icon.png` file in the workflow folder).

 *Example:* (the following code was separated on different lines for easier reading, but should be written on a single line or separated using the "¬" AppleScript reserverd character.
 ```